 The objective of Bill is to repeal the legislative changes brought in by Bill and Bill and supported by the previous government and delivered via a backdoor, sneaky approach to governing.
 The situation is very straightforward.
 These two bills upset the balance that has been carefully maintained for years.
 They upset a balance that ensured fair treatment for employers and workers, and that served as a solid foundation for collective bargaining and for our economy.

 I do not mind calling this what it is.
 Those bills were anti-union legislation, and we would now correct the state of affairs.

 During the committee hearings, we heard from a number of key stakeholders who provided specifics about the serious flaws in Bill and Bill .
-For example, we consider the fact that Bill C-377 forces labour organizations and labour trusts to provide very detailed financial information such as expenses, assets, debts, salaries of certain individuals, and other information to CRA.
+For example, let us consider the fact that Bill C-377 forces labour organizations and labour trusts to provide to the CRA very detailed financial information such as expenses, assets, debts, salaries of certain individuals, and other information.
 This private information would then be publicly available on that website.

 They would also have to provide details on the time spent on political and lobbying activities, as well as any activities not directly related to labour relations.
 Thankfully, the has already taken steps to suspend these obligations in 2016, while Parliament has been examining Bill .

 We must all understand that if this key financial information, including strike funds, were made public, these measures would put unions at a huge disadvantage, because employers are not required to publicly disclose similar financial information.
 It is totally unfair and unbalanced.

 As well, Bill imposes a large financial and administrative burden on labour organizations and labour trusts, information that is not required from others.
 Why would unions be the only ones forced to comply with these requirements while other organizations, including professional organizations, would be exempt?
 Frankly, it is difficult to see how that legislation could actually benefit hard-working Canadians.